-Fixed-line telephony is characterized by a lively and competitive dynamic.
-The Company's competitors are HOT Telecom, VoB service providers that have operated for several years under license with no obligation to provide universal service, and without their own independent access infrastructure, and they are entities related to Internet Service Providers (ISPs) and international communications services.
-Some of them compete with the Company as part of telecommunications groups (see Section 1.6.1), and the Company believes that the cellular companies are also its competitors in the telephony segment (see Section 2.6.1).
+Fixed-line telephony is characterized by a lively competitive dynamic.
+The Company's competitors are HOT Telecom (which, pursuant to a decision by the Minister of Communications dated November 17, 2014, received an extension for the mandatory implementation of universal services in full deployment), VoB service providers that have operated for several years under license with no obligation to provide universal service, and without their own independent access infrastructure, and they are entities related to providers of Internet access services (ISP) and international communications services.
+Some of them compete with the Company as part of telecommunications groups (see Section 1.6.1 and Section 1.6.41.6.4), and the Company believes that the cellular companies are also its competitors in the telephony segment (see Section 2.6.1).

 The Internet segment is characterized by high rates of penetration, which are attributed to the deployment of a national access infrastructure.
 The Company's main competitor in this area is HOT, and the Company is also exposed to competition from the cellular companies (see Section 2.1.4).
+Upon application of the wholesale market, ISPs and holders of a general unique license will compete with the Company, among others in the provision of service packages that include broadband services, using the Company's infrastructure at wholesale prices (see Section 1.6.3).